 In the United States, venous disease is very prevalent and in one US health survey, varicose veins were found to be the 7th most common reason for medical referral.
 Venous disease is a spectrum of disease that ranges from spider veins to increasing degrees of venous insufficiency.
 Approximately, 25% of all women and 15% of all men have some degree of venous insufficiency.
 As one ages this increases and after age sixty, 72% of all women and 40% of all men are affected by venous insufficiency.1 Sapheno-femoral incompetence causing reflux in the greater saphenous vein (GSV) is the most common cause of venous insufficiency in symptomatic patients.
 This reflux often results in multiple varicosities of the lower extremity.
 If this reflux is not treated approximately 50% of patients will develop venous hypertension with symptoms of chronic venous insufficiency.2 With progressive degrees of reflux patients develop increasing symptoms of leg pain, swelling, venous hemorrhage, venous eczema, lipodermatosclerosis and in some cases even venous ulcerations.
 Venous stasis ulcers are the most common cause of lower extremity ulceration.
 Greater than 1 million Americans have and greater than 100,000 people are totally disabled from them.
 Venous stasis ulcers are a huge burden on the US health care system, costing on average 2.5 to 3 billon dollars/year (> 2% of the national health care budget) and between 3 and 4 million lost workdays each year.
 3,4 It is important to notice venous insufficiency early in its course and treat appropriately before the patient develops one of these ulcers.

-Patients with mild to moderate disease will complain of restless leg syndrome, night cramps, heavy or tired legs at the end of the day or a burning or aching feeling in the leg.
-With increasing disease they will often have symptoms of increasing leg pain, edema, venous hemorrhage, superficial or deep vein phlebitis, PE or leg ulcers.
-Small telengectasias cause symptoms in about 53% of patients.
+Patients with mild to moderate disease will complain of restless leg syndrome, night cramps, heavy or tired legs at the end of the day, or a burning or aching feeling in the leg.
+With increasing disease, they will often have symptoms of increasing leg pain, edema, venous hemorrhage, superficial or deep vein phlebitis, PE, or leg ulcers.
+Small telangiectasias cause symptoms in about 53% of patients.
 5 Whereas increasing degrees of venous insufficiency will cause symptoms in an increasing number of patients.
 With the increasing insufficiency patients also develop increasing degrees of venous tissue damage.
-They will have more chronic stasis changes on examination such as melanin deposition, lipodermatosclerosis, stasis dermatitis, atrophie blanche, edema and
+They will have more chronic stasis changes on examination such as melanin deposition, lipodermatosclerosis, stasis dermatitis, atrophie Blanche, edema and

 How to diagnose venous insufficiency: